 This isn’t an exact science, and you don’t want to burn dinner, so I check earlier just to be sure.

-For our example if the new calculated time is 53 minutes, I’d check after 50 minutes.
+For our example if the new calculated time is 53 minutes at the higher temperature, I would set a timer to check after 50 minutes.

 If starting time = 30 minutes